Alro Steel was established in 1948 by Al and Robert Glick and has grown to include Alro Plastics, Alro Industrial Supply and Alro Metals Outlet.

 The second two numbers in AISI-SAE designations indicate the approximate carbon content for steel (for example, in 1018 the carbon range is .15% to .20%; .18% [shown as "18"] is the approximate carbon content).

-As the carbon content rises, steel has the ability to become harder and stronger through heat treating, but this also makes it less ductile.
+It should also be noted as the carbon content rises, steel has the ability to become harder and stronger through heat treating, but this also makes it less ductile.
 Regardless of the heat treatment, a higher carbon content reduces weldability.
 In carbon steels, the higher carbon content lowers the melting point.

 MaterialBarsPipe / TubePlateSheetStructuralGratingExpanded MetalOther